 Many of the most successful people in the world have felt the taste of failure frequently before reaching the dizzying successful heights that they see today.
 Apple fired Steve Jobs before he returned to catapult Apple towards the very top of personalised computer technology.
 Thomas Edison was told that he “was too stupid to learn”.
 Oprah Winfrey was fired from her first TV job and now owns her own TV channel.
 The learning’s we take from our failures help guide us closer towards the success that we seek.

 Probably one of the most famous entrepreneurs who openly discusses his mistakes and encourages them is Richard Branson.
-Through failure Richard learns more about business, his teams and himself each time he does so.
+Through failure, Richard learns more about business, his teams and himself each time he does so.
 The Virgin Group has failed in ventures from digital technology to bridal wear, but has succeeded in rail, planes and holidays!
 Richard actively promotes making mistakes and often quotes former US President Theodore Roosevelt – “The only man who never makes a mistake is the man who never does anything.”
 Because how will we ever know what we can truly achieve without trying?

-learning comes from making mistakes
+learning comes from making mistakes at work